One of the most common questions I hear is…What is a grand slam in baseball?

-When a batter hits a grand slam, they are credited with 4 RBI’s (Runs batted in).
-They are credited with 3 RBI’s for the runners already on base and 1 for theirself.
+When a batter hits a grand slam, they are credited with 4 RBI’s (runs batted in).
+They are credited with 3 RBI’s for the runners already on base and 1 for themself.

 A grand slam in softball is the same as baseball.

 2 Grand Slam Examples

 In this example, we will say that the first 2 batters of the inning hit singles and they currently occupy 1st and 2nd base.

 The 3rd batter of the inning gets an intentional walk from the pitcher.
 Now all three bases are occupied with runners.

 This puts the pitcher in a precarious position because if he walks the next batter, a run will be forced in.
 This puts the batter in a great position because he knows the pitcher will need to throw some pitches over the plate to avoid a walk.